Skip to main content

 Limits

-• Up to 20 tags per span (extra tags are dropped by the gateway).
+• Up to 20 tags per span (the gateway drops extra tags).

 Best practices